rigdev/docs/docs/auth/register.md

 To control the enabled identifiers in your system, please refer to the [login methods section](/auth/auth-settings).

-Make sure to set the `ApiKey` field to match your project ID.
+Make sure to set the `ProjectId` field to match your project ID.
 Register a user with an email and password, by executing the following command:

 <Tabs>
 <TabItem value="go" label="Golang SDK">